 plot_total_strat_fan(tests) plot_length_strat_fan(tests, years = 1:20, lengths = 1:100) plot_age_strat_fan(tests, years = 1:20, ages = 1:10)

 Figure 5: Fan chart of stratified estimates of the trend in total abundance from surveys with different set densities, Dsets.
-The thick black line indicates the true trend in the total population available to the survey and the color gradient represents a range of probability envelopes from 10% to 90%.
+The thick black line indicates the true trend in the total population available to the survey and the green to purple color gradient represents a range of probability envelopes from 10% to 90%.
 This plot is a facet of plots produced by plot_total_strat_fan when supplied results from test_surveys.

-Figure 6: Fan chart of stratified estimates of abundance at length from year seven of the simulation from surveys with different set densities, Dsets, and length sampling protocol, Mlengths.
+Figure 6: Fan chart of stratified estimates of abundance at length from year seven of the simulation from surveys with different set densities, Dsets, and the maximum number of length samples, Mlengths.
 The thick black line indicates the true trend in the total population available to the survey and the color gradient represents a range of probability envelopes from 10% to 90%.
 This plot is a facet of plots produced by plot_total_strat_fan when supplied results from test_surveys.

 Figure 7: Fan chart of stratified estimates of the trend in abundance at age four from surveys with different set densities, Dsets, and length sampling protocol, Mlengths.
 Number of ages sampled per length group, Mages, was 10 in all scenarios.
 The thick black line indicates the true trend in the total population available to the survey and the color gradient represents a range of probability envelopes from 10% to 90%.
 This plot is a facet of plots produced by plot_total_strat_fan when supplied results from test_surveys.